RhythmicExcellence/rhythmicexcellence.london/src/pages/team/saffron-severn.md

 position: 3
 title: Saffron Severn
 titles: >-
-  UKCC Level 1 Rhythmic Gymnastics Coach
+  UKCC Level 1 Rhythmic Gymnastics Coach - Currently attending the UKCC Level 2

-  Saffron, our former national team gymnast for GBR and ENG, proudly represented her country in significant competitions, notably participating in the 1st Junior World Championships in Moscow in 2019 and shining at the Commonwealth Games in Birmingham in 2022.
+  Saffron, our former national team gymnast for GBR and ENG, proudly represented her country in significant competitions, notably participating in the 1st Junior World Championships in Moscow in 2019 and shining at the Commonwealth Games in Birmingham in 2022 (Team Bronze Medallist)

   She holds the prestigious titles of the 2019 GBR national champion and earned a remarkable CWG bronze medal.